 A flip unitrust also can work nicely as a way to make a gift of an asset that may take time to sell, such as real estate or closely-held stock, and increase your income at low tax-cost.
 During your unitrust's pre-flip period, the trustee can focus on selling your asset at a fair price without worrying about making payments to you when there isn't enough income available to make them.
 The sale of your asset can trigger your unitrust to flip payment methods so that from then on your unitrust will pay you its full percentage amount, such as 5% or 6% of its value, every year.
 Since your flip unitrust is tax-exempt, your trustee will be able to reinvest all of the proceeds from the sale of your asset.

-Since George doesn't want to receive payments from the trust while he is still working, the trustee can focus on investing for growth and minimizing net income during the trust's pre-flip years.
-This strategy will allow the trustee to minimize the trust’s payments to George during these years and to maximize them during his retirement years.
+Since Anthony doesn't want to receive payments from the trust while he is still working, the trustee can focus on investing for growth and minimizing net income during the trust's pre-flip years.
+This strategy will allow the trustee to minimize the trust’s payments to Anthony during these years and to maximize them during his retirement years.

-What’s more, if the income and appreciation of the trust's investments total 7.0% annually and George lives for his life expectancy, over $3,177,033 will be left in his trust to support AIER.
+What’s more, if the income and appreciation of the trust's investments total 7.0% annually and Anthony lives for his life expectancy, over $3,177,033 will be left in his trust to support AIER.

 Anthony could not be more pleased with his benefits from his flip unitrust and is thrilled to make a gift to AIER that is substantially larger than he imagined would be possible.